Samoa Joe: Undefeated streak; feud with Kurt Angle (2005–2007)

 After being courted by both Total Nonstop Action Wrestling (TNA) and World Wrestling Entertainment (WWE), Joe signed a contract with TNA in June 2005.
 He debuted later that month at Slammiversary, defeating Sonjay Dutt.
 Joe subsequently entered the 2005 TNA Super X Cup Tournament, defeating Sonjay Dutt and Alex Shelley before defeating AJ Styles in the tournament finals at Sacrifice in August 2005 following interference from Christopher Daniels.
 As a result of Daniels' interference, TNA Director of Authority Larry Zbyszko booked a three-way match for Daniels' X Division Championship at Unbreakable in September 2005.
 The match was won by Styles, though Joe's undefeated streak remained intact as it was Daniels who was pinned.
-The match received an elusive "five star" rating from journalist Dave Meltzer.
+The match received "five star" rating from journalist Dave Meltzer, the first in TNA's history.
 At Bound for Glory in October 2005, Joe defeated New Japan Pro-Wrestling's Jushin Liger.

 Joe defeated Styles to win the X Division Championship at Turning Point in December 2005.
 At Final Resolution in January 2006, Joe defended the championship against Daniels, winning by technical knockout.
 At Against All Odds in February 2006, Joe defeated Daniels and Styles in a rematch from Unbreakable to retain the title.
 At Destination X in March 2006, Joe lost the title to Daniels in an Ultimate X match (a match in which there is no pinfall or submission, thus preserving Joe's undefeated streak).

 On the April 13, 2006 episode of Impact, Joe defeated Christopher Daniels to win the X Division Championship for a second time.
 In late-May 2006, Joe was absent for two weeks while rehabilitating a major tear to his posterior cruciate ligament.
 At Slammiversary in June 2006, Joe defeated Scott Steiner.
 On June 19, Joe defended the X Division Championship against Senshi and Sonjay Dutt in a triple threat match; after Steiner interfered in the match and gave Joe a chair shot, Senshi pinned Dutt to win the Championship, ending Joe's second reign.